 My Garden Zone Is

-Attract beautiful butterflies to your garden with gorgeous butterfly plants
+Butterfly Plants attract beautiful butterflies to your garden

 Butterflies are such a delight and they can even help pollinate flowers, but they won’t just visit any old garden.
 If you want to attract butterflies to your garden you’ve got to provide food, water and habitat for the adult butterflies as well as the caterpillar larvae.
 By choosing butterfly-attracting plants and plants that their caterpillars like to munch on from this selection of butterfly plants, you’ll be well on your way to attracting an array of delightful butterflies to your garden.